Giftea/NEAR-tour-ui/contract/src/tour/README.md

 function deleteTour
 ```
 - "Change" function (ie. a function that alters contract state)
-- Recieves a Tour's `id` as parameter
+- Receives a Tour's `id` as parameter
-- Fetches the Tour by `id`, deletes it together with it's comments and rates
+- Fetches the Tour by `id`, deletes it together with its comments and rates

 ```ts
 function likeTour
 ```
 - "Change" function (ie. a function that alters contract state)
-- Recieves a Tour's `id` as parameter
+- Receives a Tour's `id` as parameter
 - Fetches the Tour by `id`, and adds a like to it.
 - If a like has been added by a user and the function is called again, it removes the like.
-- If a dislike has been added by a user and the function is called, it removes the dislike and adds a like
+- If a dislike has been added by a user and the function is called, it removes the dislike and adds a "like"

 ```ts
 function dislikeTour
 ```
 - "Change" function (ie. a function that alters contract state)
-- Recieves a Tour's `id` as parameter
+- Receives a Tour's `id` as parameter
 - Fetches the Tour by `id`, and adds a dislike to it.
 - If a dislike has been added by a user and the function is called again, it removes the dislike.
 - If a like has been added by a user and the function is called, it removes the like and adds a dislike